Pia Sawhney

 Writer/Founder

 Before becoming a writer, Pia was a documentary filmmaker and journalist.
-Until recently, she was part of the tech industry.
+Until recently, she was a founder, part of the tech industry.

-Her work bends and stretches ideas of community and transnational identity.
+Her work bends and stretches ideas about community, cultural inheritance and transnational identity.

 FILM AND PORTFOLIO LINKS

-In the past, her film projects were featured in the New York Times, Variety, the Washington Post and The Huffington Post; and screened at the Rotterdam and Edinburgh film festivals.
+In the past, her film projects were featured in the New York Times, Variety, the Washington Post and The Huffington Post; they screened at the Rotterdam and Edinburgh film festivals.

-She has received grants from the New York State Council on the Arts and is the recipient of awards, such as the Amnesty International DOEN Award for Human Rights.
+Pia has received grants from the New York State Council on the Arts and is the recipient of awards, such as the Amnesty International DOEN Award for Human Rights.
 She was twice selected as a finalist for Outstanding Story, an award offered by the South Asian Journalists Association each year.
+She won that award once.

-Pia is also Cofounder of the Armory Square Prize for South Asian Literature in Translation, an initiative to remedy the stark disparities in literary translation worldwide.
-The annual award aims to cultivate a new generation of literary translators working with South Asian languages and recognizes storytellers from the Indian Subcontinent within the broader literary ecosystem.
+Pia is also Founder of the Armory Square Prize for South Asian Literature in Translation, an initiative to remedy the stark disparities in literary translation worldwide.
+Since the award was launched in 2022, it has heralded storytellers from the Indian Subcontinent and elevated them within the broader literary ecosystem.